blind-computing/blind-computing/content/_index.md

 devices, to the latest operating systems, down to accessible tools, programs and web sites that contributors have found useful.

-Blind computing was started out of the demise of braillenoteusers.info, a site that I used a lot and found very helpfull.
+Blind computing was started out of the demise of [braillenoteusers.info][bnusers], a site that I used a lot and found very helpfull.
 It aims to reconstruct the library of braillenote content on that site, however, we plan to cover a much broader scope of topics that are not necessarily related to the braille note.

+[bnusers]: http://theoldnet.com/get?url=braillenoteusers.info&year=2015&noscripts=false&decode=true "View using The Wayback Machine via The Old Net"

 ## how to contribute